kraken-tech/python-rustfluent/README.md

 #### Raises

 - `ValueError` if the message could not be found or has no translation available.
+- `TypeError` if:
+  - a passed variable name (i.e. a key in the `variables` dict) is not a string.
-- `TypeError` if a passed variable is not an instance of `str` or `int`, or if the `int` overflows a signed long integer (i.e. it's not in the range -2,147,483,648 to 2,147,483,647).
+  - a passed variable (i.e. a value in the `variables` dict) is not an instance of `str` or `int`.
+  - a passed `int` variable overflows a signed long integer (i.e. it's not in the range -2,147,483,648 to 2,147,483,647).

 ## Contributing